Psychiatric Social Work Careers

 Psychiatric Social Work Salary and Job Outlook

-The average salary of a psychiatric social worker in the United States is $52,891, which varies depending on the location of the position as well as with level of experience.
-Entry-level positions typically pay approximately $30,000; the most experienced social workers earn $90,000.
+According to the Bureau of Labor Statistics (BLS), the average salary of a psychiatric social worker in the United States is $60,130, which varies depending on the location of the position as well as with level of experience.
+Entry-level positions typically pay around $34,630; the most experienced social workers often earn upwards of $97,000.

-Employment opportunities for social workers is anticipated to grow 12 percent between 2014 and 2024.
+Employment opportunities for mental health and substance abuse social workers are anticipated to grow 11% between 2021 and 2031.
 This is a faster rate of occupational growth than exists in other occupations.
 Experts anticipate that the need for psychiatric social workers will grow along with the increased demand for health care and social services.
-Additionally, jobs for psychiatric social workers varies state to state.
+Additionally, jobs for psychiatric social workers vary state to state.

 Psychiatric Social Worker Job Description